Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

 Fig.~\ref{fig::HHMFscheme} displays the distribution of the fraction of agents supporting opinion $A$, obtained from $n = 100$ independent simulations on a random $d$-uniform hypergraph.
-Panel~(a) corresponds to the parameter choice $(\alpha = 1.0,\ Q = 0.45)$, under which the system systematically reaches consensus in favor of opinion $A$, regardless of the group size $d \geq 3$.
-This is reflected by a sharp peak at $\rho_A = 1$, indicating unanimous adoption of opinion $A$ across all realizations as illustrated in Fig.~\ref{fig::ABM2d}.
-Panels~(b) through (d) show the distributions for a more challenging scenario with $(\alpha = 3.0,\ Q = 0.8)$, respectively for $d = 3$, $5$, and $20$.
-In panel~(b), the distribution is close to a bimodal, meaning that across the replicas the system sometimes converged to the all-$A$ case and sometime else to the all-$B$ one, observe also that in several cases the system went to a deadlock state.
-As the group size increases, the distributions become unimodal and increasingly centered around $\rho_A = 0.5$ (panels~(c) and (d)), reflecting a stable coexistence of both opinions.
+Panel~\ref{fig::HHMFscheme}(a) corresponds to the parameter choice $(\alpha = 1.0,\ Q = 0.45)$, under which the system systematically reaches consensus in favor of opinion $A$, regardless of the group size $d \geq 3$.
+This is reflected by a sharp peak at $\rho_A = 1$, indicating unanimous adoption of opinion $A$ across all realizations as illustrated in Fig.~\ref{fig::ABM2drdsf}.
+Panels~\ref{fig::HHMFscheme}(b) through ~\ref{fig::HHMFscheme}(d) show the distributions for a more challenging scenario with $(\alpha = 3.0,\ Q = 0.8)$, respectively for $d = 3$, $5$, and $20$.
+In panel~\ref{fig::HHMFscheme}(b), the distribution is close to a bimodal, meaning that across the replicas the system sometimes converged to the all-$A$ case and sometime else to the all-$B$ one, observe also that in several cases the system went to a deadlock state.
+As the group size increases, the distributions become unimodal and increasingly centered around $\rho_A = 0.5$ (panels~\ref{fig::HHMFscheme}(c) and ~\ref{fig::HHMFscheme}(d)), reflecting a stable coexistence of both opinions.

 Collective decision-making is characterized by the emergence of consensus, defined as the state in which all agents within a group share the same opinion or select the same option, thus marking the end of the decision process.
 The convergence time corresponds to the duration required for the system to reach this consensus, that is, the moment when opinions stop changing.
 Computing this time allows for the evaluation of the speed of the collective decision-making process.
 This measure is therefore essential to understand and optimize the performance of natural or artificial collective systems, as it directly links the group agreement speed (or decision time) with both the pooling error, $\alpha$ and the difficulty of the decision problem (quality ratio, $Q$).
-Fig.~\ref{fig::ABM2dtime} displays the average time required to reach consensus in the agent-based model, as a function of the pooling error, $\alpha$, and task difficulty, $Q$, for different hyperedge sizes $d$.
-Panels (a) to (d) correspond respectively to group sizes $d = 3$, $4$, $5$, and $20$, as in Fig.~\ref{fig::ABM2d}.
-The white regions indicate parameter settings where no consensus is reached in the allowed time for the simulation, this implies that opinions $A$ and $B$ coexist (see Fig.~\ref{fig::ABM2d}).